habitat-sh/core-packages/docs/bootstrapping-gcc.md

 ## Creating a Portable Compiler / Linker

-he final goal of this process is to create a gportable cc compiler and linker that can work correctly in a ny environment TFor this the compiler and linker needs to be able to do the following.
+The final goal of this process is to create a gportable cc compiler and linker that can work correctly in any environment.
+For this the compiler and linker needs to be able to do the following.

 The compiler must be able to: